50 Worst Habits for Your Heart

 Blowing off your workout won't just make you feel lazy or guilty.
 Dr. Meagan Wasfy, MD from Massachusetts General Hospital says you should, "think of exercise as an insurance policy that may offer both short- and long-term protection for your heart.
 In essence, you're training your heart to be more resilient."

-The Remedy Rx: Harvard Health Publishing recommends engaging in moderate to vigorous exercise for 30 minutes each day.
+The Rx: Harvard Health Publishing recommends engaging in moderate to vigorous exercise for 30 minutes each day.
 It can be hard to start an exercise routine, but it's important for your heart health.
 Enlist the help of a friend or family member to hold you accountable or consider joining a gym and going to group exercise classes to stay motivated.

 You Give In to Your Sweet Tooth